Rhesus Incompatibility Disease

 What is Rh Disease and what causes it?

 Everyone is born with a specific blood type and an RH factor.
 For example, you may have blood type "A" with an Rh factor of "positive" (A+).
 This blood typing stays with you for life.

-For full details on blood types, please see the article on Blood Typing.
+For full details on blood types, please seek information on Blood Typing elsewhere.

 In 85% of people, the Rhesus Factor is positive (Rh+).
 For the other 15%, the Rh factor is negative (Rh-).

 If a woman has Rh-negative blood and the man has Rh-positive blood, then it is possible for problems to arise.

 Note: Rh Disease can only occur in women that have Rh Negative blood.

 Note: If both the mother and baby are Rh negative, then there is no risk.

 Note: If both the mother and natural father are Rh negative, then there is no risk because the child must also be Rh negative.
 However, most doctors prefer to presume that all Rh-negative women are at risk and will treat her accordingly.